 Absolutely, but you will need to use Adobe Acrobat Reader or a full licensed copy of Adobe Acrobat, not the "built-in" PDF viewer supplied by Apple, to make and save changes to the form.

 Before making any changes to your computer environment the court recommends you seek the help of your technical support resources.
-The court provides the following links only as a reference and not an endorsement.
 Please consult your technical resources.

 10. Where can I send my thoughts and issues?